51ngul4r1ty/atoll-core/docs/requirements/README.md

   - business items (feature work)
 * Show recommended story type mix (75% feature, 25% tech debt) defined by organization
+* Show story/bug age mix (break down by 2 sprints, last year, older? or maybe base each partition off percentage items in age range for example: out of all 100% in full backlog, 33% of items in last month, next 33% items in previous 6 months, last 33% in previous 2 years)

 Refinement View
 ---------------